khthondev/edupunk-os/docs/main/SUPPORT.md

 # SUPPORT PROJECT

-- Buy merch
+- Buy merch — _I've designed some awesome shirts and stickers, but I need time how to decide on printing and shipping_
+- Donate to charity — _I'm not sure what charity I should donate to, but I'd like to support a cause that helps education_
-- Donate crypto
+- Donate crypto _(add wallet address)_

 ---